Hone logo

 Constraints

-• index for update and query will be 0-based and within the valid range of the initialized array.
+• index for update and query will be an integer between 1 and size (inclusive).

 Notes